Nilza works as a remote career development and curriculum professional. She's a certified CDF with NCDA and has an M.Ed in Student Affairs.

-- Firstly, do not be afraid to write your inquiries down and pull them out when you are asked if you have questions.
-This reflects you have done some true reflection about the position you are applying for and came prepared to learn more about it.
+- Do not be afraid to write inquiries down on paper and pull them out during the interview.
+Doing so displays you have truly reflected on the position you are applying for and came prepared to learn more about it.

-- Ask the interviewer(s) about their experience with the company, or interactions with the position you are interviewing for.
-This is your chance to get a genuine perspective of what it is like to work for the company.
+- Ask the interviewer(s) about their personal experience with the company or interactions with the position you are interviewing for.
+This is your chance to get an inside perspective of what it is like to work for the company.
 Do not be afraid to ask about the challenges and benefits of the position, or about working for the company.

-As you prepare questions, remember it is unnecessary to ask more than three to four questions, as you do not want to bombard your interviewer.
-This is the last question you are asked so it is the last impression you give!
-If you ask relevant and insightful questions, you will leave having given the interview your best effort.
+As you prepare questions, remember it is unnecessary to ask more than three to four questions within an interview session, as you do not want to bombard the interviewer.
+This is the last question you are asked so it is your last chance to make an impression.
+If you ask relevant and insightful questions you will leave having given the interview your best effort.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.